bhauman/bhauman.github.com/bruce_hauman.md

 environment to work on front-end components apart from the application and exercise them in many states.

-Devcards is a new innovative tool and proposes a new way to think about the process of front end programming.
+Devcards is a innovative tool and proposes a new way to think about the process of front end programming.

 ## Open Source Contributions